Maine Transplant Program

 - Our center has higher transplant rates (proportion of referred patients who actually receive transplants) than the region and U.S.

-- Our length of stay after transplant is a full day less than the region.
+- Our length of stay is comparable to that of the region for deceased donor recipients, and a full day less than the region for living donor recipients.

 - Our patient and graft survival rates are excellent.
-Our graft survival rate is higher than the U.S. average.
+Our patient survival rate is higher than the U.S. average.

 For living donors, we offer: